BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

 {{% /callout %}}

-## Autoupdate mechanism
+## Auto-update mechanism

+**Auto-updating software deserves a dedicated page.** It's right on the border of Distribution and Lifecycle.
+From the lifecycle angle, it's important to consider:

-- If you implemented auto update, how good is the experience for users deciding to stick to an older version?
+- If you implemented auto-update, how good is the **experience for users deciding to stay on a specific version**?
+- Do you **respect different installation methods**?
+E.g. if users are installing your application from the local mirror or Artifactory, will you fetch the new version from there?
+Or will you try to use your global store?
+- Do you have different policies for e.g. security patches vs. major releases with breaking changes?

 ## Upgrading CLI version

-- Keep settings untouched, or talk to the user
-- rollbacks
-  - Handling previous secrets and options
-    - For example, when changing a structure of a config file, you will probably include a code to handle or upgrade the old structure.
-But can your code handle and inform users they are using a structure that’s too new?
+A new version of the CLI should handle previous secrets and options.
+Are you supporting _very_ old versions?
+You should [version your config files and secrets]({{< relref "configuration" >}}), and handle the upgrade process.
+Will you update the configuration files once they were loaded or validated for the new version as well?

 ## Downgrading CLI version

+Users may also downgrade to a previous version - for compatibility reasons or because the new version introduced regressions.
+Or they just tested a prerelease version of your application.
+How does your CLI behave in cases where it encounters an unknown configuration version?
+Be explicit with your error messages.

 ## Uninstalling CLI

-- clear caches
-- clear config store

-Upgrading
+When you use configuration files and caches, do you clean them up when the user uninstalls your application?